jrreap/CCSA-Dev-Team/README.md

 CCSA-Dev-Team
 =============

-[ATTENTION TEAM] Please keep an eye on the to-do list below, it must be completed before the 3rd week of January each person has been given a job and it must be completed by this date.
-If it is not, the entire team will suffer.
+[ATTENTION TEAM] Please keep an eye on the to-do list below, each person has been given a job below.
+It must be completed before the 3rd week of January.
+The website is almost done, but there is still a lot of things to be done... lets not lose focus.

 Project To-Do List
 ==================